jturne19/cf/README.md

 ## Example Run
-to do a full run through for the class 1 and 2 star clusters and check how the number of bins affects the two-point correlation functions (`nbins_tpcf = [5, 10, 15, 20, 25]`)
+to do a full run through for the class 1 and 2 star clusters and check how the number of bins affects the two-point and cross correlation functions (`nbins_tpcf = [5, 10, 15, 20, 25]`)

 ```bash
 cd workflow